For a company

 Minimum share capital for the most common type of local company

-Austria EUR 35.000 (at least half of this amount must be paid up on incorporation of the company when a new GmbH is being formed rather than acquiring a shelf company).
+Austria EUR 10,000 (at least half of this amount must be paid up (either in cash or by contributing certain assets) on incorporation of the company when a new GmbH is being formed rather than acquiring a shelf company).

 Brazil No minimum share capital.